Tamborine Mountain State High School

-Tamborine Mountain State High School is a co-educational, state secondary school located in Tamborine Mountain, in the Scenic Rim Region, Queensland, Australia.
-It is administered by the Department of Education.
-As of 2023, it had an enrolment of 898 students and a teaching staff of 85.
+Tamborine Mountain State High School is a public, co-educational secondary school located in Tamborine Mountain, in the Scenic Rim Region, Queensland, Australia.
+It is administered by the Queensland Department of Education and, as of 2025, had an enrolment of 943 students, with 83 teaching and 56 non-teaching staff.
+The school caters to students from Year 7 to Year 12 and was established in 1999.

 History

 In 1999, the school was established as a campus of Helensvale State High School offering Years 8 to 10, known as "Helensvale State High School, Tamborine Mountain Campus".
 In 2002, Tamborine Mountain State High School became a separate school offering Years 8 to 12.

 Defamation case

 In 2019, Tamborine Mountain State High School principal Tracey Brose launched defamation action against five parents, claiming more than $1 million in damages for comments made about her on Facebook and a Change.org petition while she was temporarily suspended from her job in 2016.
 In 2020, Judge Catherine Muir ruled in favour of Brose and ordered Donna and Miguel Baluskas to pay $3000 in damages each.